Study in Finland 2025: Guide for International Students

 - Finns believe in the concept of sisu, which means stamina, perseverance, and courage.
 It is advisable for international students not to complain too much about the challenges they might face

-- Always be punctual, meticulous, and organized
+- Always be punctual, meticulous, and organised

 - It takes time for an international student to adapt to a new culture, hence students must develop patience

-- Finnish society is egalitarian in nature, hence international students must let go of their prejudice and stereotypes if they hold any
+- Finnish society is egalitarian in nature, hence, international students must let go of their prejudice and stereotypes if they hold any

 - Finland is one of the cleanest countries and Finns are conscious about taking care of the natural environment.
 Make sure that you follow the rules and conventions that are related to nature and cleanliness